ramonsoeira/calculeHours/README.md

-# calculeHours
+# Calcule of Hours
-Calculation of duration hours.
+Calculation of duration hours and othes in javascript.